TeodoraAlina/climate-circles/README.md

 ### Imagery

 The images from the workshops in the About Page were given by Alexandra from her workshops, as was the photo from "Meet Alexandra" on the Home Page.
-I chose the Hero image from the Home page because of the simple feeling that it sends you when you look at it, giving you a peaceful vibe when entering the website.
+The Hero image from the Home page was chosen because of the simple feeling that it sends you when you look at it, giving you a peaceful vibe when entering the website.
 The images from the "Meet-up Times" section were chosen to match the vibes of the workshops.
-I chose a tree stem for the background of the Contact Form to provide a nice contrast and to keep the nature theme consistent throughout the website.
+A tree stem for the background of the Contact Form was chosen to provide a nice contrast and to keep the nature theme consistent throughout the website.

-Image Links:

-*
-*
-*
-*
-*
-*
-*
-*
-*
-*

 ### Colour

-I have used three types of green on the entire website, which goes perfect with the theme of the website.
-I kept the background color white for contrast and also used white in writing on images for the same reason.
+Three types of green were used on the entire website, which goes perfectly with the theme of the website.
+The background color white has been kept for contrast, and white has also been used in writing on images for the same reason.

 ### Typography

-For my fonts, I used https://fonts.google.com/.
-I have chosen to use Oswald for headers.
-Initially, I chose Quicksand for the content, but because the contrast was not sufficient, I changed to Montserrat, which is a similar font but has better contrast and readability.
-I have increased the letter spacing to make the text more defined and decreased it on smaller screens for responsiveness.
+For fonts, https://fonts.google.com/ has been used.
+"The Oswald" font has been chosen for headers.
+Initially, "Quicksand" has been chosen for the content, but because the contrast was not sufficient, it has been changed to Montserrat, which is a similar font but has better contrast and readability.

-I imported the following code into the top of my style.css file:
+The following code has been imported into the top of the style.css file:
 ```
 @import url('https://fonts.googleapis.com/css2?family=Montserrat:wght@500&family=Oswald&display=swap');
 ```